LaunchCodeEducation/intro-to-professional-web-dev/src/chapters/how-programs-work/algorithms.rst

 Imagine following a recipe for baking a batch of cookies.
 After the list of ingredients comes a series of step-by-step instructions for producing the treats.
-If you want to make a cake instead (or a pie, or grilled cheese sandwiches, or parmesan chicken, etc.), then you follow a different set of steps using a different set of ingredients.
+If you want to make something else, like a cake or a roast, you follow a different set of steps using a different set of ingredients.

 .. index:: ! algorithm